vself-project/vself-dao/README.md

 ## Community smart contact

 ### Synopsis
-This contract is responsible for creating community & managing on-chain community metadata.
+This contract is responsible for creating community, on-chain managing community metadata & community members.
 Currently it holds explicit list of membeship commitments for every community created.
 Each user can create any number of communities under her control.

 ### Installation